-The hypogastric plexus nerves carry sensation to the bladder, uterus, ovaries, prostate, lower intestines, rectum and other areas within the pelvis.
-The use of a neurolytic agent such as alcohol or an electric energy called Radiofrequency interrupts the nerve fibers and produces long-lasting pain relief.
-Superior hypogastric block is typically performed for severe, chronic pelvic pain caused by cancer or other diseases.
+The hypogastric plexus nerves carry sensation to the bladder, uterus, ovaries, prostate, lower intestines, rectum, and other areas within the pelvis.
+The use of a neurolytic agent such as alcohol or electric energy called Radiofrequency interrupts the nerve fibers and produces long-lasting pain relief.
+A superior hypogastric block is typically performed for severe, chronic pelvic pain caused by cancer or other diseases.